yusefnapora/pixelbook-linux/README.md

 The automatic install will add that file with values that feel right on my machine - feel free to edit it if you prefer a different feel.

+Note that the touchpad will not feel as nice as it does on ChromeOS; Google's done a bunch of work on this and have developed their own multitouch input driver called [cmt](https://chromium.googlesource.com/chromiumos/platform/xf86-input-cmt).
+It's possible that the cmt driver could be ported and used on vanilla linux.
+So far I've found [hugegreenbug's port](https://github.com/hugegreenbug/xf86-input-cmt), but it hasn't been updated in several years.
+I may play with this at some point, as the touchpad feel is probably the biggest remaining tradeoff vs ChromeOS (for me personally).

 ### Remapping non-standard keyboard keys

 The Pixelbook keyboard has three non-standard keys, the search key that takes the place of Caps Lock, the "hamburger" key in the upper right, and the Google Assistant key betweeen left control and left alt.